tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Raft achieves consensus via an elected leader.
 Each follower has a timeout in which it expects the heartbeat from the leader.
 It is thus a synchronous protocol.
 If the leader fails, an election is held to find a new leader.
 This entails nodes nominating themselves on a first-come, first-served basis.
 Hung votes require the election to be scrapped and restarted.
 This suggests that a high degree of cooperation is required by nodes and that malicious nodes could easily collude to  disrupt a leader and then prevent a new leader from being elected.
 Raft is a simple algorithm but is clearly unsuitable for consensus in cryptocurrency applications.

-While Paxos and Raft and many other well-known protocols tolerate crash faults, Byzantine fault tolerant protocols beginning with PBFT, tolerate even arbitrary corrupted nodes.
+While Paxos, Raft and many other well-known protocols tolerate crash faults, BFT protocols, beginning with PBFT, tolerate even arbitrary corrupted nodes.
 Many subsequent protocols offer improved performance, often through optimistic execution that provides excellent performance when there are no faults, clients do not contend much, and the network is well behaved, and at least some progress otherwise.

-In general, BFT systems are evaluated in deployment scenarios where latency and CPU are the bottleneck, thus the most effective protocols reduce the number of rounds and minimize expensive cryptographic operations.
+In general, BFT systems are evaluated in deployment scenarios where latency and central processing unit (CPU) are the bottleneck.
+Thus the most effective protocols reduce the number of rounds and minimize expensive cryptographic operations.

 Clement et al. [[40]] initiated a recent line of work by advocating improvement of the worst-case performance, providing service quality guarantees even when the system is under attack, even if this comes at the expense of performance in the optimistic case.
 However, although the "Robust BFT protocols in this vein gracefully tolerate comprised nodes, they still rely on timing assumptions about the underlying network".
-Thus focus shifted to asynchronous networks. [[6]]
+Thus focus shifted to asynchronous networks [[6]].

 #### HashGraph

-The Hashgraph consensus algorithm [[30]], was released in 2016.
+The Hashgraph consensus algorithm [[30]] was released in 2016.
 It claims Byzantine fault tolerance under complete **asynchrony** assumptions, no leaders, no round robin, no proof-of-work, eventual consensus with probability one, and high speed in the absence of faults.

 It is based on the gossip protocol, which is a fairly efficient distribution strategy that entails nodes randomly sharing information with each other, similar to how human beings gossip with each other.